 • Reclaimed water storage reservoirs

 Let us put our 30+ years of wastewater engineering experience to work for you!

 Energy Efficiency and Cost

-Extensive independent testing has proven that the MARS Aerator has a best-in-industry Standard Aeration Efficiency (SAE).
+Extensive independent testing has proven that the Ares Aerator has a best-in-industry Standard Aeration Efficiency (SAE).
 The MARS is 50-60% more energy-efficient than high-speed surface aerators and 40-50% more efficient than coarse bubble diffusers.

 Energy efficiency is further enhanced by the patented Double-Bubble Technology which allows custom optimisation of each system’s fine bubble (oxygenation) and coarse bubble mixing demands.

-The MARS Aeration System includes a broad range of product models and options.
+The Ares Aeration System includes a broad range of product models and options.
 Our engineering team designs systems that are customised to meet your facilities unique requirements while also targeting the fastest possible project payback period with significant energy savings.
 This payback period often falls within 12-36 months.

-2. Easy System Installation. – MARS Aerators are simple to install to any wastewater lagoon facility.
+2. Easy System Installation. – Ares Aerators are simple to install to any wastewater lagoon facility.
 Each self-weighted unit is connected to an on-shore air supply via flexible weighted tubing and lowered into the water.

-3. Simple System Maintenance. – Maintenance of the MARS Aeration System is equally as simple and can be completed from the surface without incurring system downtime.
+3. Simple System Maintenance. – Maintenance of the Ares Aeration System is equally as simple and can be completed from the surface without incurring system downtime.
 This hassle-free modular design allows for the MARS to treat any size wastewater facility.